NH Peregrine Falcon 2023 Breeding Season Results

 Since the early 1980s, NH Audubon staff and dedicated volunteers have worked tirelessly to restore the Peregrine Falcon population in New Hampshire.
-NH Audubon became involved as federal and state agencies along with The Peregrine Fund were concluding a decade-long effort to release captive-bred falcon chicks and the monitoring of wild-breeding pairs was just starting up.
-From the first cliff-nesting pair in Franconia Notch in 1981 to nearly 30 breeding territories today that annually produce dozens of fledglings, NH Audubon has been there to support recovery efforts for more than 40 years!
+NH Audubon got involved as federal and state wildlife agencies, along with The Peregrine Fund, were finishing a decade-long effort to release captive-bred falcon chicks and as monitoring of wild-breeding pairs was just starting up.
+From New England’s first cliff-nesting pair in Franconia Notch in 1981, to roughly 30 breeding territories today (which annually produce dozens of fledglings), NH Audubon has been there to support recovery efforts for more than 40 years!

 The Peregrine Falcon was removed from the federal Threatened and Endangered Species List in 1999, and downlisted from Endangered to Threatened on the New Hampshire T&E List in September 2008.
 Volunteers can learn more about becoming involved in our ongoing monitoring and management efforts by contacting raptor specialist Chris Martin in the Conservation Department.